 In addition to the enterprise’s own integration, the integrator of smart home can integrate other third-party products (such as general communication modules) into the enterprise’s platform by using an enterprise’s open platform (such as IFTTT), and provide customized linkage scenarios for end users.
 In this stage, with the efforts of some manufacturers and integrators, things are connected together.

-Stage 3: Platform integration
+Stage 3: Platform Integration

 According to the unified standard, the single products of each enterprise can be compatible with each other, which has not been developed to this stage.
-That is, the gateway from company A can control the light from company B, and the sensor of company C can command the sweeping robot from company D to clean.
+That is, the gateway from Company A can control the light from Company B, and the sensor of Company C can command the sweeping robot from Company D to clean.

 This stage requires the interconnection of all things.
 The real connection does not depend on a certain integrator or a certain manufacturer, but through a certain protocol to complete the interconnection of all things.

-At present, smart home market is polarized: smart home manufacturers are very active, real estate companies, home appliance companies, Internet companies and AI companies have entered the industry.
+At present, the smart home market is polarized: smart home manufacturers are very active, and real estate companies, home appliance companies, Internet companies and AI companies have entered the industry.
 But on the consumer side, there are still many users who can’t accept it.

 According to relevant data, at present, the penetration rate of smart home in European and American countries has exceeded 35%, that in Japan and South Korea has exceeded 25%, while that in China has not reached 5%.

-- Difficult decision making.
-As we all know, the purchase decision-making approach of hardware products is longer and more complex than that of Internet products, and once a hardware is selected, the cost of replacement is very high.
+- Difficult decision-making.
+As we all know, the purchase decision-making approach of hardware products is longer and more complex than that of Internet products, and once hardware is selected, the cost of replacement is very high.
 This leads to the high complexity of decision-making when customers choose smart home products.
 These can not be changed through market guidance and education.
 Even though many companies have provided smart home model rooms, it is still difficult to improve the transaction rate.